JohnCoene/chirp/docs/deploy.md

 ---
-id: features
+id: deploy
-title: Features
+title: Deploy
-sidebar_label: Awesome Chirp
+sidebar_label: Deploy (almost) anywhere
 ---

 This is a link to [another document.](doc3.md)